WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Cain: Secure the border with "whatever means necessary" and "empower the states" to deal with the issue.
 "We can have high fences and wide open doors, all at the same time."

 Gingrich: Make English the official language.
 Divert more Homeland Security assets to fighting illegal immigration at Mexican border.

 Huntsman: Unrealistic to deport all illegal immigrants.
 Says a fence is probably a necessary step to securing the border even though "the thought of a fence to some extent repulses me, because it is not consistent with the image that we projected to the rest of the world."
 In Utah, threatened to veto a bill to repeal cheaper in-state college tuition rates for children of illegal immigrants.

 Paul: Do "whatever it takes" to secure the border, end the right to citizenship of U.S.-born children of illegal immigrants, no social services for illegal immigrants, aggressive deportation of those who overstay a visa or otherwise break U.S. law.

-Romney: Favors U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
-Would veto legislation that seeks to award legal status to some young illegal immigrants who attend college or serve in the armed forces.
+Romney: Favors complete U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
 Proposes more visas for holders of advanced degrees in math, science and engineering who have U.S. job offers, and would award permanent residency to foreign students who graduate from U.S. schools with a degree in those fields.